How to Choose the Best Fertilizer for a Planted Aquarium

 Essential Macronutrients

-There are three essential macronutrients in the best fertilizers for planted aquariums, including nitrogen, potassium, and phosphorus.
+There are three essential macronutrients for aquarium plants in quality fertilizer, including nitrogen, potassium, and phosphorus.
 Plants need nitrogen for stem and leaf growth, they need potassium for strong roots, and they use phosphorus for fruiting, flowering, and robust leaf growth, among other things.

 Essential Micronutrients